gip/yllama.oc/README.md

 # yllama.oc

 An on-chain implementation of inference for Llama 3 8b.
-This is currently work-in-progress as deployment to the Internet Computer (ICP) is happening at the moment.
-This repo will be updated shortly with more documentation and the actual code used to push to the mainnet.

-This repo maps the implementation of the Llama 3 inference engine implemented [here](https://github.com/gip/yllama.rs) to ICP.
+The general intent (not totally achieved here) is to develop a very generic `yblock` canister easily deployable and configurable on the ICP.
+These `yblock` will be the building blocks on which AI algorithms can be uploaded and executed, achieving the goal of distributing the compute on a network of independant nodes.
+The consensus ensures the accuracy of the result even though we know nothing of the nodes.

+For this implementation, the load is distributed on 34 canisters.
+The code is currently not optimized.
+Next step will be to optimize by reducing overhead and make use of SIMD on wasm code.

+The actual algorithm is implemented in [here](https://github.com/gip/yllama.rs).

 ## Building

-Coming soon.
+To build you will need:
+* This repositiry [yllama.oc](https://github.com/gip/yllama.oc).
+It depends on `yllama.rs`.
+* The [yllama.rs](https://github.com/gip/yllama.rs).
+It depends on `tokenizers`.
+* A patched version of the Hugging Face [tokenizers](https://github.com/huggingface/tokenizers) repo.
+The crates built on top of `getrandom` need to be modified as ICP code execution is deterministic and randomness is handled differently.

+## Deploying and Running

+To be updated

 ## Contact